-Jason Ye, Senior Supply Chain Advisor, Global Commercial Organization
+Jason Ye, Senior Supply Chain Advisor, Global Commercial Organisation

-"My goal is to make our customers more competitive and successful by optimizing their supply chains."
+"My goal is to make our customers more competitive and successful by optimising their supply chains."

 Jason moved from China to work at DSV’s head office just outside Copenhagen.
 He has already fallen in love with his new home and the culture in DSV.

-“DSV is a very performance driven and decentralized organization.
-The management is so down to earth, honest, and the communication is very open.
+“DSV is a very performance driven and decentralised organisation.
+The management is so down to earth, honest and the communication is very open.
 I really feel the value of that.
 We can make quick decisions and immediately adjust to market developments for the benefit of our customers.
 That’s how I like it."